mxt3/KULScheduleToICS/ReadMe.md

 browser.

-**NOTE**: As this tool is still experimental, I recommend to import the .ics file in new, bland calendar to see if everything is fine.
+**NOTE**: As this tool is still experimental, I recommend to import the .ics file in new, blank calendar to see if everything is fine.
 This way, your calendar does not risk to mess up.

 **NOTE 2**: This URL is only temporarily valid.
 But still amply long